The Research Council Innovation Award

 - The Research Council publicly announces the award process and asks for nominations.
 The deadline and nomination form are made available when the process has been opened.
 The Research Council may also nominate candidates.

 - An internal committee reviews the nominations and selects the top five to seven eligible candidates, after which the winner is selected by a jury consisting of members appointed by the Research Council Executive Board.

-- The award comprises a cash prize of NOK 500 000 and is presented at the annual Evening of Excellence or a similar Research Council event.
+- The award comprises a cash prize of NOK 500 000 and is presented at a Research Council event.

 - The prize money is to be used for innovation activities.